 Bicycles are vehicles under Alabama law.
 As such, cyclists are required to ride on the road and not the sidewalk.
 Like cars, they must also obey all traffic signals and laws.
-It’s tempting to weave through lanes or ignore a stop sign when you’re on a bike, but disregarding laws you wouldn’t break in a car is illegal and can be dangerous to you and to drivers.
+It’s tempting to weave through lanes, cross a double yellow line, or ignore a stop sign when you’re on a bike, but disregarding laws you wouldn’t break in a car is illegal and can be dangerous to you and to drivers.

 Bikes on the road deserve the same respect drivers give to each other.
 To keep bikers safe, cars should maintain at least three feet of space when passing a cyclist.
 They are also required to check before opening their car door into oncoming bicycle traffic and not leave doors open longer than necessary, as they can impede bike lanes.

 While it’s impossible to safeguard yourself from accidents completely, there are precautions cyclists can take.
 Wearing bright, reflective clothing, and using bright white light headlights and red reflector taillights helps bicyclists be more visible to drivers.
 Also, in order to maintain the flow of traffic, cyclists are required to ride as far to the right of the road as is safe and reasonable.
 Additionally, bicyclists should always wear helmets, especially when they ride on the road.
 Further, Alabama law states that bikers under 16 must wear a helmet.
 And finally, as with cars, it is illegal for cyclists to ride their bikes while intoxicated, and those who do can be charged with a DUI.

 There are dozens of ways in which bicyclists and motorists can become involved in dangerous collisions and accidents.
 Here are a few of the most common we see at Citrin Law.